 - 943. Mark this box if you file Form 943, Employer's Annual Tax Return for Agricultural Employees, and you are sending Forms W-2 for agricultural employees.
 For nonagricultural employees, send their Forms W-2 with a separate Form W-3. - CT-1.
 Mark this box if you are a railroad employer sending Forms W-2 for employees covered under the Railroad Retirement Tax Act (RRTA).
 Do not show employee RRTA tax in boxes 3 through 7.
 These boxes are ONLY for social security and Medicare information.
-If you also have employees who are subject to social security and Medicare taxes, send each group's Forms W-2 with a separate Form W-3.
-Mark the 941 box on the Form W-3 used to send the Forms W-2 for employees subject to social security and Medicare taxes.
+If you also have employees who are subject to social security and Medicare taxes, send that group's Forms W-2 with a separate Form W-3.
+Mark the 941 box on that Form W-3.

 Hshld. emp.
-Mark this box if you are a household employer sending Forms W-2 for household employees.
+Mark this box if you are a household employer sending Forms W-2 for household employees and you did not include the household employee's taxes on Form 941.

 Medicare government employee.
 Mark this box if you are a U.S., state, or local agency filing Forms W-2 for employees subject only to the 1.45% Medicare tax.
-See Government employers on page 4 for additional information.
+See Government employers on page 4.

 Box c-Total number of Forms W-2.
 Show the number of completed individual Forms W-2 you are transmitting with this Form W-3.
-Do not count Void forms.
+Do not count "Void" forms.